ezioruan/tunny/README.md

 Skank
 =====

-Skank is a golang library for creating and managing a thread pool, aiming to be simple, intuitive, ground breaking, revolutionary, world dominating and also rather trashy.
+Skank is a golang library for creating and managing a thread pool, aiming to be simple, intuitive, ground breaking, revolutionary, world dominating and also trashy.

 Use cases for skank are any situation where a large flood of jobs are imminent, potentially from different threads, and you need to bottleneck those jobs through a fixed number of dedicated worker threads.
 The most obvious example is as an easy wrapper for limiting the hard work done in your software to the number of CPU's available, preventing the threads from foolishly competing with each other for CPU time.